-18. Checking Past Status with Time Travel
+18. Using Time Travel

 Use the Time Travel toolbar item to check the status of the cluster at a time in the past.
 When you select it on the toolbar, a small window appears on top of the page, as shown below: